simonireilly/ggi/README.md

 ## Design

-1. A main function for running at the cli
+1. A main function for running at the cli:
-2. A function for pulling gitignores and storing them
+2. A function for pulling gitignores and storing them:
    1. Includes versioning
    2. Stores locally
    3. Works with latest when offline
    4. cli ships with latest version and cli update command checks and pulls new versions
+3. A function for writing gitignore files:
+   1. It will mod/alert if existing `.gitignore` is present
+   2. It can be run in append only